A Workflow to Create a High-Quality Protein-Ligand Binding Dataset for Training, Validation, and Prediction Tasks: METHODS

-The binding affinity in terms of $\Delta G$ is directly related to the dissociation coefficient $K_d$ or $K_i$ through the standard relationship $\Delta G=-RT \ln(K)$.\cite{thermodynamics} However, a large portion of the data in PDBBind is reported in terms of $\mathrm{IC}_{50}$, which cannot be easily translated to $\Delta G$s due to its dependence on other experimental conditions and inhibition mechanisms.\cite{activity_relationship} The $\mathrm{IC}_{50}$ values for the same protein-ligand complex can vary up to one order of magnitude in different assays, and some binding data in PDBBind are not reported as exact values but just ranges.
-Therefore, the binding affinity data is reorganized into a machine-readable format (csv) with comments as to the form of the experimental binding free energy data: $K_d$, $K_i$, and $\mathrm{IC}_{50}$.
-Entries with $\mathrm{EC_{50}}$ are excluded because $\mathrm{EC_{50}}$ is usually measured in a cellular assay, and this value is affected by many factors other than protein-ligand binding affinity, such as a compound's stability and permeability.
+The binding affinity in terms of $\Delta G$ is directly related to the dissociation coefficient $K_d$ or $K_i$ through the standard relationship $\Delta G=RT \ln(K_{d/i})$.\cite{thermodynamics} However, a large portion of the data in the binding datasets is reported in terms of $\mathrm{IC}_{50}$, which cannot be easily translated to $\Delta G$s due to its dependence on other experimental conditions and inhibition mechanisms.\cite{activity_relationship} Furthermore, the $\mathrm{IC}_{50}$ values for the same protein-ligand complex can vary up to over order of magnitude in different assays\cite{ross2023maximal}, and some deposited binding data are not reported as exact values but just ranges.
+Therefore, the binding affinity data is reorganized into a machine-readable format (csv) with comments as to the form of the experimental binding free energy data: $K_d$, $K_i$, $\mathrm{IC}_{50}$ and $\mathrm{EC_{50}}$.